- 7 Reasons Why Your Dogs Stomach Gets Really Hard During Pregnancy

 These hormones regulate stress levels in the body and help maintain normal blood pressure.

-When a dog develops HAC, the excess hormones cause their skin to get dry and flaky, their fur to lose its shine, and their muscles to waste away.
+When a dog develops HAC, the excess hormones cause its skin to get dry and flaky, its fur to lose its shine, and its muscles to waste away.

 To treat this, your vet may prescribe cortisone injections into the dog’s abdomen.